SunshineTeemo/SST3DCakeView/README.md

-Show you how to do a solid cake view!/n
+Show you how to do a solid cake view!

 There is a blog from me about this topic，you can read it.http://www.jianshu.com/p/fbe324a42909